x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/tnef-conversion-options-exchange-2013-help.md

 > [!NOTE]
 > The following options define how messages containing Outlook rich text are handled when sent to external recipients.
-If the message format you're using is HTML or plain text, these settings don’t apply.
+If the message format you're using is HTML or plain text, these settings don't apply.